drogue-iot/drogue-device/README.md

 ## Example application

-An overview of the examples can be found in [the book](https://book.drogue.io/drogue-device/dev/examples.html) or going to the [examples folder](https://github.com/drogue-iot/drogue-device/tree/main/examples) in this repository.
+An overview of the examples can be found in the [documentation](https://book.drogue.io/drogue-device/dev/examples.html).

 Drogue device runs on any platform supported by embassy, which at the time of writing includes: